-- No student shall possess, consume, furnish, manufacture, sell, exchange, or otherwise distribute any alcoholic beverage, except as permitted by state law and LECOM policy. - Students found by school application process, security background checks, self-disclosure, or other means to have a history of use, possession, transportation, or any other interactions with alcohol, or that otherwise comes to the attention of law enforcement will be referred to the PHP/SARPh at Erie or LECOM at Seton Hill, the CPH for LECOM at Elmira, or to the Florida PRN in Bradenton, possibly for an evaluation.
-A referral will be made to PHP/SARPh/CPH/PRN regardless of legal standing, as in cases in which any sentence was fully served prior to enrollment at LECOM, or conviction records were expunged.
-Students will be expected to be monitored throughout their matriculation at LECOM by way of recommendations from PHP/SARPh/CPH/PRN or by student request in cases of alcohol dependency. - State and Federal laws are enforced by appropriate law enforcement agencies.
+- Students found by school application process, security background check, self-disclosure, or other means to have a history of use, possession, transportation or any other interactions with illicit substances and/or alcohol or that otherwise comes to the attention of law enforcement will be referred to the PHP/SARPh at LECOM Erie, LECOM at Seton Hill, LECOM at Elmira, or to the Florida PRN in LECOM Bradenton, possibly for an evaluation.
+A referral will be made to PHP/SARPh/PRN regardless of legal standing including in cases in which any sentence was fully served prior to enrollment at LECOM or conviction records were expunged.
+Students will be expected to be monitored throughout their matriculation at LECOM as recommended by PHP/SARPh/PRN or by student request in cases of substance dependency. - Alcohol may not be served or consumed at any LECOM student activity or event regardless of where the activity or event is held.